Why pay extra for aesthetic AND regret?

 But if you don’t consider whether the shelf’s maximum load is sufficient for your needs, you’ll end up with one regret too many.
 Just imagine… setting up an open bookshelf, only to realise you can’t place more books as your collection grows because the shelf can’t hold up!

-This is a more likely scenario if you engage a contractor directly, as they might not advise you ahead of the installation unless you ask.
-We’ve spoken to a homeowner who experienced just that; they ended up having to hack the walls on either side of the niche to add spaces to slot in the shelf, in order for it to be stable enough to support heavier items.
+We’ve spoken to a homeowner who ended up having to hack the walls on either side of the niche to add spaces to slot in the shelf, in order for it to be stable enough to support heavier items.

 Breeze blocks